Invasive Removal 101 Workshop

 full room of attendees at a training

-Get hands-on experience to tackle invasive plants!
+Get real-life experience to tackle invasive plants!
 Join the city's Stewardship Coordinator for a free basic training to learn how to identify, monitor, and remove invasive plants commonly found in yards and parks.

 Location

-• Forest Rescues program information and how to get involved
+• Overview of the Forest Rescues program and how to volunteer

 Fairfax City Forest Rescues is a city-wide volunteer program that aims to restore the health of Fairfax's urban forest through invasive plant removal and native restoration plantings.

-Attendees who complete this training have the option to apply to become a Certified Forest Rescuer with the additional completion of four volunteer hours.
-Once certified, Forest Rescuers are permitted to work independently in city parks to restore habitat areas in collaboration with urban forestry staff.
+Attendees who complete this training may apply to become a Certified Forest Rescuer after completing four volunteer hours.
+Once certified, Forest Rescuers are permitted to work independently in city parks to restore habitat areas in collaboration with city staff.

 Forest Rescues.png